labring/sealos/docs/4.0/docs/quick-start/install-db-with-database.md

 # Swiftly Install MySQL/PgSQL/MongoDB with Database

 Databases are important means of data management and can be used to efficiently store and access data.
-MySQL, PostgreSQL, and MongoDB are all important database management systems. \
+MySQL, PostgreSQL, and MongoDB are all important database management systems.

 * MySQL is an open-source relational database management system with high performance, reliability, and scalability.
-It also supports standardized SQL language and extended SQL syntax.
+It also supports standardized SQL language and extended SQL syntax

 * PostgreSQL is also an open-source relational database management system that supports transaction, concurrency control, and multi-version control.
-These features make PostgreSQL a reliable, efficient, and secure database solution.
+These features make PostgreSQL a reliable, efficient, and secure database solution

-* MongoDB is a document-oriented NoSQL database management system that supports flexible data modeling, fast read and write speeds, and easy horizontal scaling for better performance and availability, as per the requirements.
+* MongoDB is a document-oriented NoSQL database management system that supports flexible data modeling, fast read and write speeds, and easy horizontal scaling for better performance and availability, as per the requirements

 > Sealos has good support for quick installation and configuration of databases.
 The following example will demonstrate how to use Sealos to quickly install MySQL.